Toasty360/Toasty360/README.md

-# 💫 About Me:

-Hi there! 👋 I'm an enthusiastic developer with a knack for building engaging web and mobile applications.
-I thrive on solving complex problems and continuously exploring new technologies to expand my toolkit.
-When I'm not coding, you'll find me delving into cybersecurity or tinkering with creative tech projects.

-## 🌟 Fun Facts:
-- 🎮 I once built a mini-game as a side project and it became an instant hit among my friends.
-- 📚 I'm a huge fan of mystery novels and love drawing parallels between storytelling and coding.
-- 🌌 Aspiring polyglot—learning one new tech stack *and* a new spoken language every year!
+## 🚀 About Me

+Hello!
+I'm Toasty360, a passionate developer with a love for creating innovative solutions and learning new technologies.
+I enjoy collaborating on projects and contributing to the open-source community.

 ## 💻 Technologies I Love Working With:
 - Languages: JavaScript, Dart, TypeScript